Devil’s Advocate Questions

 The tactic of playing devil’s advocate and asking contrarian questions is one that many interviewers like.
 Some interviewers do it out of fear and ignorance.
 They don’t like interviewing, or they are concerned about making the wrong decision, or they just don’t have better questions to ask.

 In the best of circumstances, Devil’s Advocate questions are employed because the interviewer wants to put the candidate on the spot, see how they react under pressure, and seek more depth in the responses.
 Most candidates react appropriately, don’t show any negativity, and answer adequately.

 However, what is the candidate’s take away from this style of questioning?
 Candidates rarely appreciate a Devil’s Advocate approach.
 They are usually put-off.
 Most candidates don’t enjoy being treated this way.

 What can you do instead of this Devil’s Advocate approach?
 Be sincere and transparent instead of negative.
 Instead of the initial question about the title hunting, this exec could have said: “I want to be sure you really want the job that we are offering today.
 Can you tell me more about your motivations to join our company?”
+“As a leading executive search firm, we always ask for the circumstances of a departure.”
 By revealing what you really want to know, you increase candidate intimacy, draw them in, let them know you are willing to be transparent….
 And thereby, score some “recruitment” points… all while getting the real answer you’re after.